dataluscorp/browser/remote/marionette/doc/index.rst

 communicate with, instrument, and control Gecko-based browsers.

-It provides interfaces for interacting with both the internal JavaScript runtime and UI elements of Gecko-based browsers, such as Firefox and Fennec.
+It provides interfaces for interacting with both the internal JavaScript runtime and UI elements of Gecko-based browsers, such as Datalus and Fennec.
 It can control both the chrome- and content documents, giving a high level of control and ability to emulate user interaction.